-This is a value-added service by FIDReC to afford greater convenience and accessibility to complainants who have good reason(s) to only be able to meet up with FIDReC's officers after regular working hours.
+This is a value-added service by FIDReC to afford greater convenience and accessibility to complainants who have good reason(s) to be only able to meet up with FIDReC's officers after regular working hours.

 ii.
 Public/consumer education